Scotland Day 8: Portree to Uig; sky on fire

 14:25

 By mid-afternoon we were back in Portree, where I got on with writing this post and Tim and Wendy explored the town.
-It was not long before I got the telephone call: we have found an okay pub.
+It was not long before I got the telephone call: “…we have found an okay pub”.
 It did not take me long to shut down the computer and wander off to join them.
-As I set off I could not help but take the snap below on my iPhone; it was twenty past five and quite dark, but the sun had taken on the amazing colour you see below.
+As I set off I could not help but take the ‘orange sky’ snap above on my iPhone; it was twenty past five and quite dark, but the sun had taken on the amazing colour you see.

 Like everything on the island the pub was expensive, but quite good.
 It was let down by the beer though – only two hand pumps and both Skye Brewery.
 The Red can be discounted as that is not my taste, being bland and smooth.
 The Gold was okay but nothing to write home about.
 I ended up drinking keg beer – Skye IPA – which was good so far as keg beer goes but not really that enjoyable.
 Still, I enjoyed myself and both the bar and the company were good.